 The Office of the Provost offers a full complement of orientation materials and programs to its new faculty each year.
 There are many different sessions with various objectives to help acclimate our faculty to campus, and there are also opportunities for them to bond with their colleagues.
 Learn more about the New Faculty Institute.

-The January Teaching Conference provides faculty and librarians with the opportunity for professional development, interaction with a leading teaching expert, to learn about new teaching strategies, and to obtain information about the university's academic initiatives.
+The Educator's Summit in January provides faculty and librarians with the opportunity for professional development, interaction with a leading teaching expert, to learn about new teaching strategies, and to obtain information about the university's academic initiatives.